Sagrí - temple of Démeter - Pýrgos Bazéou - Damariónas - Chalkí

 Just before you reach the tower there is a nice trail off the right (red dot) – this is the trail you follow for the remainder of the hike.
 After a short while you get to a junction where you keep to the right and after about five minutes you walk underneath a large concrete reservoir.
 You continue on a beautiful, large path, with a nice view on the valley, all the way from Sagrí to Apáno Kástro.
 Some ten minutes later you walk on the right of a small hill and after fifteen minutes you reach another junction.
 You take a right and after a short while you arrive at a gravel road, which curves to the left.
 Straight ahead you distinguish a stump of a tower and you get to a small concrete road.
 To the left you could walk to Tsikalarió and Chalkí; you take a right though, and you thus get to a nice, flat road, which meanders between the olive trees and the flowering broom – all the time you have a nice view on Chalkí.

 After five minutes you keep to the left and after another five minutes to the right – you DO NOT go in the direction of the domed church of Damalás.
 For another fifteen minutes you continue to follow this main road until you finally get to Damariónas.
 At the first houses you can descend to the left and a zigzaging road brings you to a small monument.
-For about 100 metres you then follow the asphalt road off the right, until you get to the actual war monument.
+For about 100 metres you then follow the asphalt road off the right, until you get to the war monument.
 Another alternative is to first continue straight ahead for a short while and only later on go down through the beautiful village; in this way you will also get to the road and the war monument.

 On the left of the war monument you go down the staircase and some twenty metres further on you take a large road off the right.
 At the following junction you go left; after about five minutes you pass an old wash place and the trail gets narrower.
 It meanders between walls and crosses a bridge.
 Then it goes right and some twenty metres further it goes left again.
 You thus get past a sports field with beyond it a beautiful view to Filóti.
 Just past a concrete slope you reach another trail (which you followed on the hike from Filóti to Chalkí) and you go straight ahead on a very beautiful and narrow trail.
 Across the wall you can see the picturesque church of Agios Geórgios on the right.
 A little later on you get to the first houses; you keep to the left slightly and you thus reach the beautiful wash place with a well on the right.
 You are now right underneath the large road: you go straight ahead up the concrete slope and you thus arrive at the road Sagrí - Filóti.
 Straight ahead and a little to the right you find the little square near the tavern O Giánnis – with the most pleasant outdoor terrace of Chalkí.